David Burns

 Mirna Pedalo

-Mirna Pedalo is a London-based architectural practitioner, researcher and scholar interested in the intersection of architecture, urban development and finance.
-Her work focuses on the impact of convergence of human and capital flows, particularly in post-conflict societies in the Western Balkans.
-Originally from Bosnia and Herzegovina, Mirna has practiced architecture in the Netherlands, Republic of Ireland and the UK.
-She holds a PhD from the Centre for Research Architecture, Goldsmiths, University of London, and is a recipient of the RIBA President’s Award for Research 2019 in the Cities and Community category.
+Dr Mirna Pedalo is a London-based architectural practitioner, researcher and scholar interested in the intersection of architecture, urban development and finance in post-conflict societies, particularly in the Western Balkans.
+Trained as an architect, Mirna holds MAs in Architecture and Visual Cultures from the University of Westminster, and a PhD from the Centre for Research Architecture, Goldsmiths, University of London.
+In 2019, Mirna was a recipient of the RIBA President’s Award for Research in the Cities and Community category, and is one of the founding members of DocomomoBH.
+She works as an Associate Lecturer at the Royal College of Art, University of Westminster and Oxford Brookes University.

 Mhamad Safa

 Mhamad Safa is a sound artist, architect, and researcher, based between London and Beirut.
 His work focuses on multi-scalar spatial conditions and their sonic make-ups.
 He explores their intersections with aural legacies of traditional and subcultural practices as well as environments of conflict and violence.
-He was a fellow at Ashkal Alwan HWP in 2018.
-He graduated from the Centre for Research Architecture and is currently a Phd candidate in International Law at the University of Westminster.
-Safa has shown individual and collaborative artwork and performances at Goethe Institute in Beirut, Arab Center for Architecture, the Institute for Contemporary Art in London, the Centre for Research Architecture in London, and the Sharjah Architecture Triennial, among others.
+He graduated from the Centre for Research Architecture at Goldsmiths University and is currently a PhD candidate in International Law at the University of Westminster.
+Safa had shown individual and collaborative artwork and performances at the Bergen Assembly 2022 (Norway), Goteborg Biennial 2021 (Sweden), Sharjah Architecture Triennial 2019 and Alserkal Arts Foundation (UAE), Sursock Museum and Goethe Institute (Lebanon), Showroom Gallery and The Institute of Contemporary Arts (United Kingdom), among others.

 mhamadsafa.com